bwl/graphrite/GETTING_STARTED.md

 # Getting Started with Graphrite

 Install
-- Ensure Rust toolchain installed
+- Rust toolchain: cargo build
-- Build: cargo build
+- Or download a prebuilt binary from Releases (when available) and put it on PATH

 Quick start
 1) Create a file sample.mmd